cybernetics-io/redcar/docs/Redcar.md

 bring us a new technical architecture upgrade and extreme performance experience, and our product **Redcar is a connector from desktop to cloud and edge, The asynchronous collaboration between functions on modern cloud is solved by event driven core model**.

+With the gradual maturity of a number of new technologies such as wasm / Wasi, the performance of the web side is getting better and better, and it is possible for the desktop to connect to the cloud / edge.
+On the surface, it reduces the cost of the cloud, but actually puts forward more requirements for the cloud or edge, both at the performance and architecture levels.
+The evolution of server-side technology driven by the upgrading of desktop software architecture is in progress.